Fields of Study: Humanities

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.
 There are currently no listings for this program in the database.

 Chinese classes meet Monday through Friday and include lectures, tutorials, and cultural field trips.

 In the Exploring Taiwan course, you’ll experience a mix of in-class lectures, field trips, and Chinese cultural activities.
 The lectures provide in-depth studies on specific social-cultural aspects of Taiwan.
 The field trips are a way to supplement class lectures.

 You will earn direct UC credit and grades for all coursework.
-This program is new; therefore, an expected date for grades in not yet known.
+Grades are usually available in early September.